SJGowen/ITIL-4-Foundation/SamplePaper2.md

 - B. Accurate and carefully analysed data
 - C. An up-to-date balanced scorecard
 - D. A recent maturity assessment
-<details>Answer B is correct: the practice of continual improvement and the decisions it makes around improvements need to be based on accurate data that is carefully analysed and understoo- D. The other answers, while giving maybe one piece of input, are too limited.</details>
+<details>Answer B is correct: the practice of continual improvement and the decisions it makes around improvements need to be based on accurate data that is carefully analysed and understood.
+The other answers, while giving maybe one piece of input, are too limited.</details>

 5) How do all value chain activities transform inputs to outputs?
 - A. By determining service demand